samwaugh/MMM-BME680/README.md

 <img src=".github/IAQ.png">

 ## Installation
-1. Navigate into your MagicMirror's `modules` folder
+1. Navigate into your MagicMirror's `modules` folder.
-2. Clone repository `git clone https://github.com/samwaugh/MMM-BME680`
+2. Clone repository `git clone https://github.com/samwaugh/MMM-BME680`.
-3. Go to newly created directory (`cd MMM-BME680`)
+3. Go to newly created directory (`cd MMM-BME680`).
 4. Execute `npm install` to install the node dependencies.
-5. Connect the BME680 to your Raspberry Pi
+5. Connect the BME680 to your Raspberry Pi.

-The particular board that this was tested with is the [Pimoroni breakout](https://learn.pimoroni.com/article/getting-started-with-bme680-breakout), an older version than the current [BME-680](https://shop.pimoroni.com/products/bme680-breakout?variant=12491552129107) and the newer [BME-688](https://shop.pimoroni.com/products/bme688-breakout?variant=39336951709779).
+The particular board that this was tested with is the [Pimoroni breakout](https://learn.pimoroni.com/article/getting-started-with-bme680-breakout), older  than the current [BME-680](https://shop.pimoroni.com/products/bme680-breakout?variant=12491552129107) and the [BME-688](https://shop.pimoroni.com/products/bme688-breakout?variant=39336951709779).
+This can be connected directly to pins 1-5 on the 40-pin RPi.

 <img src=".github/bme680-5.webp">
 <img src=".github/RXD PWM0.png">